Nanosheared electrolyte

 With run 0, the simulation will run for 0 steps, which is enough for creating the system and saving the final state.

 The write_data creates a file named system.data containing all the information required to restart the simulation from the final configuration generated by this input file.
+With the nocoeff option, the parameters from the force field are not written in the .data file.

 The write_dump command prints the final positions of the atoms, and can be opened with VMD to visualize the system.